jaredsagendorf/pnabind/datasets/README.md

-These subdirectories contain the datasets used in training and evaluating binding site prediction and binding function predictions models in our manuscript.
+These subdirectories contain the datasets used in training and evaluating segmentation and classification models in our manuscript.
 See README files within each subdirectory.